Chatara grabs four as Zimbabwe edge Sri Lanka

 Zimbabwe batsmen Hamilton Masakadza and Sikandar Raza set up the win with half-centuries that took the team's total to 290-6 after being put into bat first.

-Chatara, who returned impressive figures of 4-33 in 8.1 overs, ran through the Sri Lankan tail including the prized wicket of Thisara Perera.
+Chatara, who returned impressive figures of 4-33 in 8.1 overs, ran through the Sri Lankan tail and got the prized wicket of Thisara Perera.

-Sri Lanka captain Angelo Mathews made 42 and Dinesh Chandimal added 34 runs to show some fight but Zimbabwe bowlers made regular breakthroughs to keep them in the contest.
+Sri Lanka captain Angelo Mathews made 42 and Dinesh Chandimal added 34 runs to show some fight but Zimbabwe bowlers made regular breakthroughs.

 Earlier, opener Masakadza gave Zimbabwe a solid start with his 73-run knock before middle-order batsman Raza added an unbeaten 81 off 67 balls –- his second successive ODI fifty.

-Raza, who hit eight fours and a six during his innings, also took one wicket after opening the attack with his off- spin bowling for Zimbabwe.
+Raza, who hit eight fours and a six, also took a wicket after opening the attack for Zimbabwe with his off-spin bowling.
 He was named man of the match.

-Skipper and leg-spin bowler Graeme Cremer and paceman Kyle Jarvis took two wickets each to contribute to Zimbabwe's comeback win after losing the opener to Bangladesh.
+Skipper and leg-spinner Graeme Cremer and paceman Kyle Jarvis took two wickets each to contribute to Zimbabwe's comeback win after losing the opening match to Bangladesh.

+"I believe the wicket was lot better today than it was the other day.
+It had to take a lot of character for us, and I am very pleased to see that," said Raza.

+It was Zimbabwe's fourth win over Sri Lanka in their last six matches against each other.